mojaveexpressguide/mojaveexpressguide.github.io/docs/Pre-Installation.md

 :::tip Note:

-If you never installed the game before, go directly to the **Installing the game** section.
+If you have never installed the game before, go directly to the **Installing the game** section.

 :::